Baumtreter/ha-todo-inbox-synchronizer/README.md

 ### Failure safety

 The source removal is placed after `todo.add_item`.
-With Home Assistant's normal script error handling, a failed target add stops the sequence before the source removal, so the source item remains available for inspection or retry.
+With Home Assistant's normal script error handling, a failed target add stops the sequence before the source removal.
+The source item remains available for inspection or retry.
+It does not vanish into the automation void, where all badly documented problems eventually go.

 ### Duplicate handling